veyon/docs/admin/cli.rst

 Shell
 -----

 Simple shell functionalities are provided by the ``shell`` module.
 If this module is called without further arguments, an interactive mode is started.
 In this mode, all CLI commands can be entered directly without having to specify and call the ``veyon-cli`` program for each command.
-The mode can be exited by entering the keyword ``exit``.
+The mode can be left by entering the keyword ``exit``.

-Additionally the module can be used for automated processing of commands in a text file in order to implement simple batch processing:
+Furthermore the module can be used for automated processing of commands in a text file in order to implement simple batch processing:

 ``run <FILE>``
     This command executes the commands specified in the text file line by line.
 Operations are executed independently of the result of previous operations, i.e. an error does not lead to termination.